qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 To execute a given bitcode, the backend needs to know how to process qubit and result pointers used by a program.
 This is achieved by storing metadata in the form of [module flags](#module-flags-metadata) in the bitcode.
-QIR does not make a type distinction or for example uses a different address space for the two kinds of pointers.
+QIR does not make a type distinction for the two kinds of pointers, nor does it use a different address space for them.
 This ensures that libraries and optimization passes that map between different instruction sets do not need to distinguish whether the compiled application code makes use of dynamic qubit and result management or not.